Alluxio/alluxio/docs/en/Running-Presto-with-Alluxio.md

 # Distribute the Alluxio Client Jar

 Distribute the Alluxio client Jar to all worker nodes in Presto:
-- Because of PreSto use guava's version is 18.0 and Alluxio use 14.0, So you need to update the Alluxio's client guava version to 18.0 and then recompile it.
+- Because of Presto use guava's version is 18.0 and Alluxio use 14.0, So you need to update the Alluxio's client guava version to 18.0 and then recompile it.

 - You must put Alluxio client jar package `alluxio-core-client-{{site.ALLUXIO_RELEASED_VERSION}}-jar-with-dependencies.jar`